 fine being $380.
 Linda will prepare an invoice to go with it.

-5. Ron will prepare a “manual” for the website operation.
+5. (I don’t believe Ron agreed to do this.
+He was going to provide the procedures for only logging into the website in order for administrative tasks to be accomplished – not how to actually perform those tasks).

 The meeting adjourned at 2:40 pm.